Stratifications in good reductions of Shimura varieties of abelian type: Newton stratifications

 \begin{remark} One can define for any algebraically closed field $k\supseteq \mathbb{F}_p$ a set $B'(G)$ exactly as how we define $B(G)$.
 But by \cite{class of F-isocrys} Lemma 1.3, the obvious map $B(G)\rightarrow B'(G)$ is bijective. \end{remark} \begin{remark} There is a unique maximal (resp. minimal) element in $B(G,\mu)$.
 For a variety $X/\kappa$ with a map $X(\overline{\kappa})\rightarrow B(G,\mu)$, the preimage of this element is called the $\mu$-ordinary locus (resp. basic locus). \end{remark}

-To each $G(L)$-$\sigma$-conjugacy class $[b]$, one defines $M_b$ to be the centralizer in $G$ of $\nu_G(b)$, and $J_b$ be the group scheme over $\mathbb{Q}_p$ such that for any $\mathbb{Q}_p$-algebra $R$, The group $J_b$ is an inner form of $M_b$ which, up to isomorphism, does not depend on the choices of representatives in $[b]$ (see \cite{isocys with addi} 5.2). \begin{definition} For $[b]\in B(G)$, the defect of $[b]$ is defined by \end{definition} Hamacher gives a formula for $\mathrm{def}_G(b)$ using root data. \begin{proposition}[\cite{geo of newt PEL} Proposition 3.8] Let $w_1,\cdots,w_l$ be the sums over all elements in a Galois orbit of absolute fundamental weights of $G$.
+To each $G(L)$-$\sigma$-conjugacy class $[b]$, one defines $M_b$ to be the centralizer in $G$ of $\nu_G(b)$, and $J_b$ be the group scheme over $\mathbb{Q}_p$ such that for any $\mathbb{Q}_p$-algebra $R$, The group $J_b$ is an inner form of $M_b$ which, up to isomorphism, does not depend on the choices of representatives in $[b]$ (see \cite{isocys with addi} 5.2).
+Kottwitz introduced the notion of defect in \cite{Kott}, based on earlier work of Chai \cite{Chai}. \begin{definition} For $[b]\in B(G)$, the defect of $[b]$ is defined by \end{definition} Hamacher gives a formula for $\mathrm{def}_G(b)$ using root data. \begin{proposition}[\cite{geo of newt PEL} Proposition 3.8] Let $w_1,\cdots,w_l$ be the sums over all elements in a Galois orbit of absolute fundamental weights of $G$.
 For $[b]\in B(G)$, we have where $\{\cdot\}$ means the fractional part of a rational number. \end{proposition}